 Having a cat declawed is not like clipping their nails all the way back.
 They do not grow back and it’s actually an amputation of the last little bone in each toe.
 It takes a long time for cats to recover completely from the surgery.
 Some veterinarians will not perform this surgery, however most will do it.
 Many great alternatives to declawing a cat exist.

 Products are available to keep cats off the couch like scat mats.
 While I don’t like anything that shocks an animal, people sometimes resort to these methods.
-Putting a piece of aluminum foil across a couch is a deterrent that costs mere pennies and cats do like the sound when they jump up on it.
+Putting a piece of aluminum foil across a couch is a deterrent that costs mere pennies and cats hate the sound when they jump on it.

 Putting mothballs down will keep your cat away from the furniture, but of course, mothballs smell… well, like mothballs!
 There is always the old squirt gun.
 Some people squirt their cat with water, which they hate, when the cat looks like he’s going to start scratching.